expo/expo/docs/pages/tutorial/layout.md

 ## Step 6: Create buttons using Pressable

-A modern mobile device typically constitutes a touch screen as the primary interface between an application and the user.
-Any level of event interaction in an application can be achieved by using a button that, on a physical device, is a simple finger touch.

 React Native provides various components to handle touch events on native platforms.
-For this tutorial, let's use the [`Pressable`](https://reactnative.dev/docs/pressable).
-It is a core component wrapper that can detect various stages of interactions, from basic single tap events to advance events such as the long press.
-It can be customized in terms of style and appearance, and you can extend the functionality by creating a custom wrapper component around it.
+For this tutorial, let's use the [`Pressable`](https://reactnative.dev/docs/pressable) component.
+It is a core component wrapper that can detect various stages of interactions, from basic single tap events to advanced events such as a long press.

 From the layout, there are two buttons you have to implement.
 Each has different styles and labels.
 Let's start by creating a function component that can be reused to create the two buttons.